draperlaboratory/cozy/cozy-viz/README.md

 up to indicate their availability.
-Clicking these buttons will display things like a diff of the sequence of assembly instructions associated with the left and right paths, a diff of the constraints on memory and registers contents, and a set of "concretions" - concrete values that, when given as input to the prepatched function, produce the behavior on the left, and when given as input to the postpatched function, produce the behavior on the right.
+Clicking these buttons will display things like a diff of the sequence of assembly instructions associated with the left and right paths, a diff of the constraints on memory and registers contents, and a set of "concretions"—concrete values that, when given as input to the prepatched function, produce the behavior on the left, and when given as input to the postpatched function, produce the behavior on the right.